Emirates SkyCargo Flight 9788

-On 20 October 2025, Emirates SkyCargo Flight 9788, a scheduled international cargo flight operated by an Air ACT Boeing 747-400 for Emirates SkyCargo, suffered a runway excursion at Hong Kong International Airport at around 03:53 HKT (19:53 UTC).
-This led to a collision with a ground vehicle, killing the two airport staff inside it.
-All four occupants of the aircraft survived.
-The aircraft, which came to rest in the water, was written off.
-The flight was from Al Maktoum International Airport to Hong Kong International Airport.
-Airport Authority Hong Kong announced that the new runway is fit for use after being examined and reopened.
+Emirates SkyCargo Flight 9788 was a scheduled international cargo flight operated by Air ACT for Emirates SkyCargo from Al Maktoum International Airport, Dubai, to Hong Kong International Airport, Hong Kong.
+On 20 October 2025, the aircraft operating the flight, a Boeing 747-400, suffered a runway excursion at Hong Kong International Airport at around 03:53 HKT (19:53 UTC).
+The aircraft collided with a ground vehicle and subsequently crashed into the South China Sea.
+The two airport security staff in a ground vehicle were killed, while all four occupants of the aircraft survived.
+The aircraft, which split into two pieces, was destroyed and written off.

+Airport Authority Hong Kong later announced runway 07L, the incident runway, was fit for use after examination.
 It is the first fatal aviation incident to occur at Hong Kong International Airport since China Airlines Flight 642 in 1999.

 Background

 Aircraft

 The aircraft involved was TC-ACF, a Boeing 747-481BDSF operated by Air ACT for Emirates SkyCargo.
 The aircraft was first delivered as a passenger plane to All Nippon Airways (ANA) on 13 June 1993 with registration JA8962, and previously bore a Pokémon special livery during its time with ANA.
 Following its retirement from ANA, the aircraft was converted to a freighter in 2011 and delivered to Air ACT in 2013.
 It was one of two aircraft operated by Air ACT at the time of the accident.